keboola/connection-docs/storage/tables/index.md

 The record `John,34,$340000` will overwrite the row `John,34,$340`, because it has the same primary key.
 The above applies only when **incremental load** is used.

+If an imported record does match an existing row but does not contain any change in values (eg. importing `John,34,$340`) the record will not be updated.

 When incremental is not used, the contents of the target table are cleared before the load.
 When a primary key is not defined and an incremental load is used, it simply appends the data to the table and does not update anything.